roberto-butti/segmint/README.md

 # Segmint

-**A self-hosted application for event tracking and real-time audience segmentation.**
+**An Open-Source application for event tracking and real-time audience segmentation.**

 Segmint collects events from web applications, evaluates visitors against configurable segment rules, and exposes the resulting segment data through an API and JavaScript SDK.